The USGS has been a driving force in GIS. As part of the USGS topographic maps, they’ve designed formats that date back

 - DIGITAL ORTHOPHOTOS QUADRANGLE (DOQ) are geometrically-corrected orthophotos photograph at a scale of 1:40,000.

 Let’s take a closer look at these USGS formats in a bit more detail:

 What is a Digital Line Graph (DLG)?

 Digital Line Graph (DLG) is vector data format developed and distributed by the United States Geological Survey (USGS).

 You can download Digital Line Graphs (DLG) from USGS Earth Explorer.
 Under the data sets tab, click the “Digital Line Graphs” option.
-From here, it’s a matter of choosing DLG 1:100K and DLG Large Scale then adding it to your cart.
+From here, it’s a matter of choosing DLG 1:100K and DLG Large Scale then adding them to your cart.

 What is a Digital Orthophotos Quadrangle (DOQ)?

 In the 1980s, GIS was starting to develop.
 As a result, the USGS started producing DOQs as a point of reference.
 DOQs began production in 1991 by the USGS Western Mapping Center.
 But it was a short-lived effort, as DOQ creation shifted to the private section in 2000.

 You can download Digital Orthophotos Quadrangle on the USGS Earth Explorer.
 Under the data sets tab, click the “Aerial Imagery” option and select the DOQ option.
 Here’s a quick tutorial how to download USGS Earth Explorer data.

 What is a Digital Raster Graphic?